GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 side effects).
 Referential transparency implies that without changing the result of the program, a function invocation could always be replaced with its value and vice versa.
-This means that, like mathematical functions, our functions should always return the same value being called with the corresponding set of arguments.
+This means that, like mathematical functions, our functions should always return the same value when called with the same set of arguments.
 But there is a little quirk.
 In a truly functional program, all functions should have only one argument to be able to participate in functional composition.
 We will see how to